laravel/docs/billing.md

     $stripeCustomer = $user->createAsStripeCustomer();

 Once the customer has been created in Stripe, you may begin a subscription at a later date.
-You can also use an optional `$options` array to pass in any additional parameters which are supported by the Stripe API:
+You may provide an optional `$options` array to pass in any additional [customer creation parameters that are supported by the Stripe API](https://stripe.com/docs/api/customers/create):

     $stripeCustomer = $user->createAsStripeCustomer($options);

-You may use the `asStripeCustomer` method if you want to return the customer object if the billable entity is already a customer within Stripe:
+You may use the `asStripeCustomer` method if you want to return the Stripe customer object for a billable model:

     $stripeCustomer = $user->asStripeCustomer();

-The `createOrGetStripeCustomer` method may be used if you want to return the customer object but are not sure whether the billable entity is already a customer within Stripe.
+The `createOrGetStripeCustomer` method may be used if you would like to retrieve the Stripe customer object for a given billable model but are not sure whether the billable model is already a customer within Stripe.
 This method will create a new customer in Stripe if one does not already exist:

     $stripeCustomer = $user->createOrGetStripeCustomer();

 <a name="updating-customers"></a>
 ### Updating Customers

 Occasionally, you may wish to update the Stripe customer directly with additional information.
-You may accomplish this using the `updateStripeCustomer` method:
+You may accomplish this using the `updateStripeCustomer` method.
+This method accepts an array of [customer update options supported by the Stripe API](https://stripe.com/docs/api/customers/update):

     $stripeCustomer = $user->updateStripeCustomer($options);

 <a name="billing-portal"></a>
 ### Billing Portal

-Stripe offers [an easy way to set up a billing portal](https://stripe.com/docs/billing/subscriptions/customer-portal) so your customer can manage their subscription, payment methods, and view their billing history.
-You can redirect your users to the billing portal using the `redirectToBillingPortal` method from a controller or route:
+Stripe offers [an easy way to set up a billing portal](https://stripe.com/docs/billing/subscriptions/customer-portal) so that your customer can manage their subscription, payment methods, and view their billing history.
+You can redirect your users to the billing portal by invoking the `redirectToBillingPortal` method on the billable model from a controller or route:

     use Illuminate\Http\Request;

-    public function billingPortal(Request $request)
+    Route::get('/billing-portal', function (Request $request) {
-    {
         return $request->user()->redirectToBillingPortal();
-    }
+    });

-By default, when the user is finished managing their subscription, they can return to the `home` route of your application.
-You may provide a custom URL the user should return to by passing the URL as an argument to the `redirectToBillingPortal` method:
+By default, when the user is finished managing their subscription, they will be able to return to the `home` route of your application via a link within the Stripe billing portal.
+You may provide a custom URL that the user should return to by passing the URL as an argument to the `redirectToBillingPortal` method:

     use Illuminate\Http\Request;

-    public function billingPortal(Request $request)
+    Route::get('/billing-portal', function (Request $request) {
-    {
-        return $request->user()->redirectToBillingPortal(
+        return $request->user()->redirectToBillingPortal(route('billing'));
-            route('billing')
-        );
-    }
+    });

-If you would like to only generate the URL to the billing portal, you may use the `billingPortalUrl` method:
+If you would like to generate the URL to the billing portal without generating an HTTP redirect response, you may invoke the `billingPortalUrl` method:

-    $url = $user->billingPortalUrl(route('billing'));
+    $url = $request->user()->billingPortalUrl(route('billing'));

 <a name="payment-methods"></a>
 ## Payment Methods